 The course will be organised in three blocks.
-Learning activities throughout will focus on maintenance of your lifestream (see assessment), on blogging, synchronous and asynchronous discussion.
-You will develop one visual artefact in any medium (block 1) and one ethnographic artefact or account using an online application of your choice (block 2), all of which will feed into your assessed lifestream-blog.
-You will also produce a final assignment.
+Learning activities throughout will focus on the creation of your lifestream (see assessment), on blogging, synchronous and asynchronous discussion.
+You will be produce: a film review and visual artefact (block 1); an ethnographic artefact (block 2); an account of 'algorithmic play' and a final blog post (block 3), each in any digital medium, and all of which will contribute to your assessed lifestream-blog.
+You will also produce a final assignment: the 'digital essay'.